STEVE INSKEEP, Host:

 But as NPR's Wendy Kaufman reports, not everybody is happy with this new arrangement.

-Nina Link, who heads the Association of Magazine Media, a major trade group, says shes frustrated by Apples approach.
+WENDY KAUFMAN: Nina Link, who heads the Association of Magazine Media, a major trade group, says she's frustrated by Apple's approach.

-Ms. NINA LINK (President and CEO, Association of Magazine Media): From what we understand, its not as flexible as it needs to be.
+NINA LINK: From what we understand, it's not as flexible as it needs to be.

-Mr. PHILIP ELMER-DEWITT (Journalist, Fortune Magazine): If the terms dont change, I dont see how Amazon and the others can continue to have apps in the app store.
+PHILIP ELMER: If the terms don't change, I don't see how Amazon and the others can continue to have apps in the app store.
 I predict they're going to fall out.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.